 If you are not eligible for a FLAS Summer Fellowship Grant or if you have not been granted FLAS award, you are eligible automatically for an OSEA Rey and Edy Mis Tuition Reduction Scholarship.
 The amounts of these awards vary from $2000 to $2400 tuition reduction.
 This cost reduction is deducted from the final payment of program costs.

 PLEASE CONTACT your Latin American/Caribbean studies center to verify the availability of FLAS Fellowships and any alternative funding from your university.
 Please pay attention to the deadlines.
 If you are required to have a letter of acceptance into a summer program by the time you apply please contact OSEA staff as soon as possible to arrange for providing you the help you need to have a competitive proposal.

 Maya or Mayan Language?
 Yucatec Maya or Maya?

-Note that Maya is commonly called Yucatec Maya by linguists and educators to distinguish it from any of the other 27 or so Mayan languages spoken in Guatemala, Mexico, Belize, and Honduras.
+Note that Maya is commonly called Yucatec Maya by linguists and US based or anglophone educators to distinguish it from any of the other 28 or so Mayan languages spoken in Guatemala, Mexico, Belize, and Honduras.